miroapp/app-examples/examples/csv-to-mindmap/README.md

 ### About the app

-This app shows how to import data from a CSV file and create a mind map in a Miro board.
+This app shows how to import data from a CSV file and create a mind map on a Miro board.
 This app is bootstrapped using [create-miro-app](https://www.npmjs.com/package/create-miro-app).
 It uses React, Typescript, and Vite.

 To modify the `vite.config.js` configuration, see the [Vite documentation](https://vitejs.dev/guide/).